-- (j) Delay in Payment for Specified Employee In the event this Award is subject to Code Section 409A and the Administrator determines that the Participant is a "specified employee" within the meaning of Code Section 409A, then any payment due to the Participant's separation from service shall not be paid earlier than the first day of the seventh month immediately following such separation from service. - (k) Right to Amend.
-The Company hereby reserves the right to amend this Agreement without Participant's consent to the extent necessary or desirable to comply with the requirements of Code Section 409A and the regulations, notices and other guidance of general application issued thereunder. - (1) Section 280G.
+- (j) Delay in Payment for Specified Employee.
+In the event this Award is subject to Code Section 409A and the Administrator determines that the Participant is a "specified employee" within the meaning of Code Section 409A, then any payment due to the Participant's separation from service shall not be paid earlier than the first day of the seventh month immediately following such separation from service. - (k) Right to Amend.
+The Company hereby reserves the right to amend this Agreement without Participant's consent to the extent necessary or desirable to comply with the requirements of Code Section 409A and the regulations, notices and other guidance of general application issued thereunder. - (I) Section 280G.
 Notwithstanding anything to the contrary contained in this Agreement, to the extent that any of the payments and benefits provided for under this Agreement or any other agreement or arrangement between the Participant and the Company (collectively, the "Payments") constitute a "parachute payment" within the meaning of Section 280G of the Code and (ii) but for this Section 4(l), would be subject to the excise tax imposed by Section 4999 of the Code, then the Payments shall be payable either (i) in full or (ii) as to such lesser amount which would result in no portion of such Payments being subject to excise tax under Section 4999 of the Code; whichever of the foregoing amounts, taking into account the applicable federal, state and local income taxes and the excise tax imposed by Section 4999, results in the Participant's receipt on an after-tax basis, of the greatest amount of economic benefits under this Agreement, notwithstanding that all or some portion of such benefits may be taxable under Section 4999 of the Code.
 Unless the Participant and the Company otherwise agree in writing, any determination required under this Section 4(l) shall be made in writing by the Company's independent public accountants (the "Accountants"), whose reasonable determination shall be conclusive and binding upon the Participant and the Company for all purposes.
 For purposes of making the calculations required by this Section 4(l), the Accountants may make reasonable assumptions and approximations concerning applicable taxes and may rely on reasonable, good faith interpretations concerning the application of the Sections 280G and 4999 of the Code.
 The Participant and the Company shall furnish to the Accountants such information and documents as the Accountants may reasonably request in order to make a determination under this Section 4(l).

 (m) Governing Law.
-The validity, construction a nd effect of the Plan and the Agreement, and any rules a nd regulations relating to the Pla n and tl he Agreement, shall be determined in acco ordance with th ne internal laws , and not the law of c onflicts, o of the State of f Minnes sota.
+The validity, construction and effect of th ne Plan a nd the Agreement, and any rules and regulations relating to the Plan and the Agreement, shall be determined in accor rdance with th ne internal laws, a ind not the la w of con flicts, of f the State o f Minneso ta.